lexnicholls/Git-workshop/README.md

 # Git-workshop
-README file about Git repository and it's repositories.
+README file about this Git repository and it's branches.